-This course is for 9th thru 12th grade students that want to explore choral music from a wide variety of cultures and time periods through study and performance.
+This is a year-long course for 9th and 10th grade students that explores choral music from a wide variety of cultures and time periods through study and performance.
 The core curriculum emphasizes the basics of vocal technique, sight-reading, music theory, and music history.
 Students in Concert Choir are expected to participate in two evening concerts each semester as a major part of their grade.

-CHOIR 11 / 12
+CHOIR 11/12

-This is a upper-level performance opportunity offered to 11th and 12th grade students.
+This is a year-long, upper-level performance opportunity offered to 11th and 12th grade students.
 The core curriculum continues the basics of vocal technique, sight-reading, music theory, and music history, while also developing musicianship and critical thinking skills through the analysis of musical elements, including form and text.
 Students are expected to participate in two evening concerts each semester as a major part of their grade as well as a few other performance opportunities that arise throughout the year.